 - Citizen of a U.S. treaty country

 - Further business development and 50% ownership or a management position

 An E-2 visa applicant may be accompanied by approved spouses and unmarried children under the age of 21.
-If you’re interested in starting a business in the U.S., one option to consider is to purchase a franchise and apply for an E-2 visa.
+If you’re interested in starting a business in the U.S., purchasing a franchise and applying for an E-2 visa is one option.

 E2 Visa to Green Card Process